JohnTawiah19/billingapp/README.md

 ### Design assumptions

 Initial plan was to create a relational database with the timesheet and the project as a relation.
 An employee fill a form that populates the database
 The data is then fetched and used to generate an invoice.
-And I would love to get feedback on what I did wrong and how to improve the application better.
+And I would love to get feedback on how to improve the application better.
+Since the frontend was not necessary, I didn't focus too much on it and a later version with a better frontend would have a limited number of companies which employee would select from in order to reduce errors from typing in the company name.
+This would prevent the application from generating invoices for companies which do not exist.
+The names and number of companies would be increased and reduced by the finance team and the employee would select from the available list.

 ### This README would normally document whatever steps are necessary to get the